Skip to main content

 Living with depression, anxiety, or trauma can feel overwhelming.
 Some people try therapy for years and still feel stuck.
 Others try different medications but don’t get the relief they hoped for.
 If you’ve been searching for something that finally helps you break through the fog, Ketamine-Assisted Psychotherapy may give you a real chance to heal.

-At Palo Alto Mind Body, this treatment takes place under the guidance of M Rameen Ghorieshi, MD, MPH, who has completed over 20,000 ketamine treatments.
+At Palo Alto Mind Body, this treatment takes place under the guidance of M Rameen Ghorieshi, MD, MPH, who has administered over 20,000 ketamine treatments.
 His experience gives patients a safe, steady, and informed space to do this work.

-What Is Ketamine- Assisted Psychotherapy?
+What Is Ketamine-Assisted Psychotherapy?

-Ketamine- Assisted Psychotherapy (often called KAP) brings two powerful tools together: ketamine, a medication that helps the brain form new pathways, and therapy, which helps you use those pathways to facilitate greater healing.
+Ketamine-Assisted Psychotherapy (often called KAP) brings two powerful tools together: ketamine, a medication that helps the brain form new pathways, and therapy, which helps you use those pathways to facilitate greater healing.

 How Ketamine Helps the Healing Process